Some products can have confusing names, but that doesn’t apply to the cufflink. It does what its moniker suggests.

 4. Turnbull & Asser Cufflinks

 If you’re trying to keep to a tighter budget, the cufflinks from this shirting brand are an excellent choice to consider.
 Although they mix dark onyx and milky pearl in the same set, you have more flexibility with your fashion choices with this design.
-Offered in a sterling silver setting, this option is the perfect choice for a white-tie gathering.
+Offered in a sterling silver setting, this option is the best cufflinks choice for a white-tie gathering.

 5. Montblanc Cufflinks